 A prison official who spoke with the Times said that the two guards who were on duty on Friday night were both working overtime, and one was working his fifth consecutive overtime shift.
 According to Serene Gregg, the president of the union that represents the MCC’s employees, the two guards do not normally work as correctional officers, though they were trained to do so.
 She told the Washington Post that many of the jail’s employees have been working mandatory overtime, including 60 to 70-hour workweeks, thanks to the MCC having less than 70 percent of the correctional officers it should have.
 According to the New York Times, one of the guards on watch when Epstein hanged himself was a substitute.

-On Tuesday, the Justice Department announced that it had removed MCC’s warden and assigned a temporary replacement.
+The Justice Department announced on August 13 that it had removed MCC’s warden and assigned a temporary replacement.
 It also placed two guards who had been assigned to Epstein on leave, pending the outcome of the investigation into Epstein’s death.

 The earlier possible suicide attempt, and what other inmates noticed about Epstein